Informed/eventcatalog-sandbox/README.md

 [David Boyne](https://www.boyney.io)'s [EventCatalog](https://www.eventcatalog.dev) is an wonderful Open Source project that acts as a unifying Documentation tool for Event-Driven Architectures.
 It helps you document, visualize and keep on top of your Event Driven Architectures' events, schemas, producers, consumers and services.

-The main value add is in the `terreform` directory which builds Cloudfront and lambda@edge infrastructure.
+The main value add is in the `terraform` directory which builds Cloudfront and lambda@edge infrastructure.
 The  `.circleci/config.yml` deploys the content to Cloudfront's S3 bucket.

 A full description of how to use it is in [Deploy EventCatalog with Google SSO Access Control via AWS CloudFront](doc/deploy-eventcatalog-with-cloudfront-and-sso.md)